-If an entry slot becomes available, the first runner on the wait list will be notified by e-mail from UltraSignup.com with an invitation to participate.
+If an entry slot becomes available, the first runner on that wait list will be notified by e-mail from UltraSignup.com with an invitation to participate.
 The recipient of an invitation has three days to accept, in which case the credit card on file will be billed and the stored registration activated.
 If no reply is received, the invitation will be revoked, and the next available wait-listed runner will be notified by means of the described process.
+Runners selected from the wait list must complete the Trail Work requirement by 11/15/2020.
 To ensure that invitations are received as intended, all registrants are asked to set their e-mail spam filters to accept correspondence from UltraSignup.com.

-The wait list will be posted and updated on UltraSignup.com together with the list of entrants.
-No invitations to register will be issued to wait-listed applicants after December 31, 2019.
+The wait lists will be posted and updated on UltraSignup.com together with the list of entrants from each lottery.
+No invitations to register will be issued to wait-listed applicants after December 31, 2020.